Agenda

 Cécilia Samieri, DVM, PhD

-, Director of Research at the French National Institute of Health and Medical Research (INSERM), Bordeaux Population Health Research Center, France
+, Director of Research, French National Institute of Health and Medical Research (INSERM), Bordeaux Population Health Research Center, France

 Rodolphe Thiébaut, MD, PhD, Director, Bordeaux Population Health Research Center, the French National Institute of Health and Medical Research (INSERM), France